preludeorg/community/docs/operator/advanced/redirector.md

 ---

 Now on your system that you wish to use Operator desktop app, we will add this new redirector into your workspace.
-Open your workspace settings.yml
-(~/Library/Application\ Support/Operator/login.prelude.org/settings.yml or
-~/.config/Operator/login.prelude.org/settings.yml) and add information about your remote system in the following format:
+Open your workspace settings.yml (see docs) and add information about your remote system in the following format:

 #### Example redirector format